Info for New LCCC Members

 WHAT KINDS OF TRIPS WE DO

-Traditional LCCC trips are posted on the LCCC calendar.
-These are things that we do every year, plus a smattering of day runs that our members are willing to commit to in advance.
-A lot more trips happen impromptu, and are announced by email on the google group.
-We have a facebook page and group, but we don't coordinate our trips there.
+Traditional (annual) LCCC trips are posted on the LCCC calendar on our website..
+These are weekend camping and paddling adventures that we do every year, or day runs that our members are willing to commit to in advance.
+Far more trips happen impromptu and get planned by email on our google group.
+We have a facebook page and group, but for the most part we don't coordinate our trips there.
+In the future we may coordinate trips on RallyCrew, a free, new-in-2025 platform just for paddlers.

 GET ON THE GOOGLE GROUP